akhoury6/rbcli/README.md

 ### Variable Path Mode

 Variable Path Mode works the same as Direct Path Mode, only instead of providing a string we provide a block that returns a string.
-This allows us to generate different commands based on the CLI parameters that the user passed:
+This allows us to generate different commands based on the CLI parameters that the user passed, or pass configuration as CLI parameters to the external application:

 ```ruby
 class Test < Rbcli::Command                                                          # Declare a new command by subclassing Rbcli::Command